Transiting Exoplanet Survey Satellite: TOI-700

-On 6 January 2020, NASA reported the discovery of TOI 700 d, the first Earth-sized exoplanet in the habitable zone discovered by the TESS.
-The exoplanet orbits the star TOI 700 100 light-years away in the Dorado constellation.
-The TOI 700 system contains two other planets: TOI 700b, another Earth-sized planet, and TOI-700c, a super-Earth.
-This system is unique in that the larger planet is found between the two smaller planets.
-It is currently unknown how this arrangement of planets came to be, whether these planets formed in this order or if the larger planet migrated to its current orbit.
-On the same day, NASA announced that astronomers used TESS data to show that Alpha Draconis is an eclipsing binary star.
-The same day, the discovery of TOI 1338b was announced, the first circumbinary planet discovered with TESS.
-TOI 1338b is around 6.9 times larger than Earth, or between the sizes of Neptune and Saturn.
+TOI-1338

+NASA also announced the discovery of TOI-1338 b, the first circumbinary planet discovered by TESS.
+TOI-1338 b is around 6.9 times larger than Earth, or between the sizes of Neptune and Saturn.
 It lies in a system 1,300 light-years away in the constellation Pictor.
 The stars in the system make an eclipsing binary, which occurs when the stellar companions circle each other in our plane of view.
 One is about 10% more massive than the Sun, while the other is cooler, dimmer and only one-third the Sun's mass.
-TOI 1338b's transits are irregular, between every 93 and 95 days, and vary in depth and duration thanks to the orbital motion of its stars.
+TOI-1338 b's transits are irregular, between every 93 and 95 days, and vary in depth and duration thanks to the orbital motion of its stars.
 TESS only sees the transits crossing the larger star — the transits of the smaller star are too faint to detect.
 Although the planet transits irregularly, its orbit is stable for at least the next 10 million years.
 The orbit's angle to us, however, changes enough that the planet transit will cease after November 2023 and resume eight years later.

+HD 108236

 On 25 January 2021, a team led by astrochemist Tansu Daylan, with the help of two high school interns as part of the Science Research Mentoring Program at Harvard & MIT, discovered and validated four extrasolar planets — composed of one super-Earth and three sub-Neptunes - hosted by the bright, nearby, Sun-like star HD 108236.
 The two high schoolers, 18 year old Jasmine Wright of Bedford High School in Bedford, Massachusetts, and 16 year old Kartik Pinglé of Cambridge Ringe And Latin School, of Cambridge, Massachusetts, are reported to be the youngest individuals in history to discover a planet, let alone four.

+TIC 168789840

 On 27 January 2021, several news agencies reported that a team using TESS had determined that TIC 168789840, a stellar system with six stars in three binary pairs was oriented so astronomers could observe the eclipses of all the stars.
 It is the first six star system of its kind.

+Count of exoplanets in 2021

 In March 2021, NASA announced that TESS found 2200 exoplanet candidates.
 By the end of 2021, TESS had discovered over 5000 candidates.